 Often called the “Crown of the Continent”, northwest Montana’s Glacier National Park is one of the most intact ecosystems anywhere in the earth’s temperate zone.
 More than 1,100 km of hiking trails and one spectacular drive across the continental divide on the 80-km Going-to-the-Sun Road offer glimpses of grizzly and black bears, moose, bighorn sheep, elk, mountain lions and other wildlife.

 Yellowstone National Park, accessible by car from three separate entrances in the southern part of Montana, is the world’s largest active volcano.
-Geysers, hot springs and other thermal features are surrounded by mountains, rivers, canyons and prairies that are home to one of the last remaining wild bison herds and two species of wolves in their natural environment.
+Geysers, hot springs and other thermal features are surrounded by mountains, rivers, canyons and prairies that are home to one of the USA's last remaining wild bison herds and two species of wolves in their natural environment.

 But uncommon natural beauty is not confined to national parks.
 It stretches across the state, rewarding visitors who venture off the beaten path with 24 mountain ranges, millions of hectares of public lands and wilderness preserves, alpine lakes, wide open plains, natural hot springs and famous fly-fishing streams.
 Montana is a place where travelers can enjoy the magnificence of the natural environment by day and relax in the hospitality of charming small towns by night.